 Ironically, although KQED has allegedly reduced inhouse produced television programming to only 6.5 hours per year for Check Please!
 Bay Area, KRCB and KPJK seem to produce and broadcast an incredible amount of Bay Area-centered programming within KQED’s approximate broadcast signal area, employing a much smaller Northern California Public Media staff and a lean $6 million annual budget.

 KQED now allegedly has 312 employees after an alleged $20 million in additional deficits since 2020.
-It’s Tax filing for the Fiscal Year ending September 2024, cited an alleged $108,945,764 in total Revenue.
+Its Tax filing for the Fiscal Year ending September 2024, cited an alleged $108,945,764 in total Revenue.

 Northern California Public Media has earned my support and appreciation.
-Kudos to Darrel LaShelle, their Board and staff, for their wise use of donor funds and thoughtful, open leadership model, as well as their commitment to producing local programming inhouse.
+Kudos to Darren LaShelle, their Board and staff, for their wise use of donor funds and thoughtful, open leadership model, as well as their commitment to producing local programming inhouse.

-Honoring Staff Service And Dedication
+Staff Service And Dedication

 This site honors those workers who like me, also volunteered at KQED for many hours after their shifts ended, to help produce and support KQED projects.
 Many KQED staff members won awards and recognition for their work.
 Their productions won Peabody and Emmy Awards.
 KQED staff were recognized locally at NATAS and within the Bay Area broadcast community.